-SB/ECON 2000 3.00 Applied Macroeconomics This core course provides students with an overview of the aggregative performance of the economy with emphasis on policy application and implications for business.
+SB/ECON 2000 3.00 Applied Macroeconomics

+This core course provides students with an overview of the aggregative performance of the economy with emphasis on policy application and implications for business.
 Topics discussed include the determination of key macroeconomic variables such as real GDP, the inflation rate, the unemployment rate, interest rates and exchange rates and the effect of government monetary and fiscal policies.

-Note: Not open to iBBA students for credit.
-Prerequisites: AP/ECON 1000 3.00 (or equivalent) and AP/ECON 1010 3.00 (or equivalent) Course Credit Exclusions: AP/ECON 2400 3.00
+Prerequisites: AP/ECON 1000 3.00 (or equivalent) and AP/

+ECON 1010 3.00 (or equivalent)

+Course Credit Exclusions: AP/ECON 2400 3.00